 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

-"Some of you shared that you feel your feedback is not being considered in decision-making.
+"Some of you shared that you feel your feedback isn't being considered in decision-making.
 While some of the decisions made in this organization are outside of our control, I do value your feedback on those that impact our team.
-I will be striving to make a clearer connection with your feedback and how it impacts my decision-making going forward.
-Please let me know what is the best approach for me to do this.”
+I'll be striving to make a clearer connection with your feedback and how it impacts my decision-making going forward.
+Please let me know what's the best approach for me to do this.”

 9. All team members are held accountable for their performance.

-As a leader, it’s important to support effective performance for each team member, and part of that is following up to ensure success.
+As a leader, it’s important to support effective performance for each team member, and part of that's following up to ensure success.
 Accountability doesn’t have to be punitive.
 Using the approach to performance management that includes the Supportive task improvement process can help you do this effectively.

 There’s also a Team accountability process to help your team members respectfully hold each other accountable.
 This could also be an effective approach to improving accountability.